EUWIN MANIFESTO

 European Workplace Innovation Network (EUWIN)

-EUWIN was established by the European Commission in 2013 and is now entirely supported by contributions from an international network of partners co-ordinated by HIVA (University of Leuven).
-EUWIN also functions as a network partner for the H2020 Beyond4.0 project.
+EUWIN was established by the European Commission in 2013 and is now entirely supported by contributions from an international consortium of partners.
+EUWIN is also a network partner to the BRIDGES 5.0 and BroadVoice projects.

 Contact: Workplace Innovation Europe CLG (contact@workplaceinnovation.eu).